cameronabrams/pidibble/README.md

 ```
 ## Release History

+* 1.0.7.2
+    * added documentation stub at readthedocs
 * 1.0.7.1
     * support for split BIOMT tables and REMARKS 280, 375, 650, and 700
 * 1.0.7